Algorithmic Fidelity of Large Language Models in Generating Synthetic German Public Opinions: A Case Study: Conclusion and Recommendations

 \section{Conclusion and Recommendations}

-This paper evaluates the ability of LLMs to represent the opinions of German subpopulations.
-While \citet{vonderheyde2024vox} identified challenges with GPT-3.5 in capturing the nuances of German subpopulations and the unique dynamics of Germany's multi-party system in a closed-ended setup focused on voting choice, our approach shifts to free-form text responses.
-We explore how these responses align with survey data, focusing on more open-ended questions to better reflect the complexities of public opinion.
+This paper evaluates the \emph{algorithmic fidelity} of LLMs to represent the opinions of German subpopulations.
+While \citet{vonderheyde2024vox} found that GPT-3.5 struggles with the nuances of German subpopulations and the country's multi-party system in closed-ended voting questions, we explore instead free-form open-ended text responses, focusing on how these responses align with survey data.
 By using free-form text responses rather than multiple-choice questions, we can identify detailed issues in contextual information and the variety of different subpopulations, underscoring the value of this evaluation approach.
 Our findings show that LLMs, particularly the Llama2 model, are capable of associating text responses with social-demographic variables, indicating a degree of representativeness.
 However, the number of variables included in the prompt plays a crucial role in model performance.
 Despite this, the models still tend to generate stereotypical representations, with a noticeable favor towards left-leaning parties, consistent with previous findings on the limited diversity of opinions reflected in LLMs.

 Based on these findings, we recommend that both LLM and social science researchers consider the following steps for future evaluation of LLM-generated responses in survey-based research:

 \textbf{Improved representation of opinion diversity}: LLMs should be further developed to reflect the full spectrum of opinions within subpopulations while harmful contents are cautiously manipulated.
 This includes addressing biases and avoiding the oversimplification of diverse views into stereotypical categories with certain safety mechanisms.